Debbie Clements, ChairGovernment and Community Relations ManagerDuke EnergyFull Bio

 Paul BoughSenior Managing ConsultantBerkeley Research GroupFull Bio

-Committee: Program Review.
+Committee: Career Services.
 Paul Bough has extensive program and project management experience on a wide range of transportation, building, industrial, and municipal projects.
 Recent projects include Owner's Representative assignments on Orlando's Amway Center arena, and on the Dr. Phillips Center for the Performing Arts.
 He previously served as Manager for AECOM's Program Management contracts within the State of Florida.

 Wendy H. Brandon, FACHE, Past ChairChief Executive OfficerCentral Florida Regional HospitalFull Bio

-Committee: Vice Chair of Program Review.
+Committee: Career Services.
 Wendy H. Brandon serves as CEO of Central Florida Regional Hospital.
 She has more than 13 years of executive experience with HCA and is a Fellow in the American College of Healthcare Executives.
 Brandon dedicates much of her time to the community, including serving as Vice President of Englewood-Cape Haze Chamber of Commerce; South County Family YMCA Board of Directors; and Co-Chair for American Heart Association Go Red for Women Luncheon.

 Glen CaselPresident/CEOCommunity Based Care of Central FloridaFull Bio